 Make Sure Your Selection Has the Requisite Stamina

-The race is competed over the four miles and 514 yards and stamina is an absolute necessity.
+The race competes over the four miles and 514 yards and stamina is an absolute necessity.
 Since the year 2000, every single winner has previously been victorious over three miles or greater, with a number of them, including 2017 victor One for Arthur, having competed over further.
-Races which are longer than three and a half miles are few and far between on the racing calendar, so it's important to ensure that your selection is able to stay in contention until the business end of the contest.
+Races that are longer than three and a half miles are few and far between on the racing calendar, so it's important to ensure that your selection is able to stay in contention until the business end of the contest.
 The fences have been reduced in size and the speed of the race has increased in recent years, which has placed a greater emphasis on stamina and you should instantly rule out any horse which doesn't have a victory of three miles or greater to its name.

 Don't Opt for Horses Carrying a Big Weight